The Honor Code

 The Student Government Association Review Board appoints nine students to serve as members of the Honor Board.
 The faculty elects six faculty members to serve as members of the Honor Board.
-At any given hearing, students and faculty members comprise the hearing panel and determine whether a student is responsible for violating the honor code and if so, assign sanctions.
+At any given hearing, students and faculty members comprise the hearing panel and determine whether a student is responsible for violating the honor code and, if so, assign sanctions.
 In cases of alleged sexual misconduct, a subset of the Honor Board will hear those cases (see section below on Hearing Bodies).
-Advisory members of the Board are the Associate Provost, or designee, the Associate Dean of Students/Director of Residential Life, or designee, and the Honor Board Chair.
+Advisory members of the Board are the Assistant Dean for First Year Experience and Student Success, or designee, the Associate Vice President for Student Affairs, or designee, and the Honor Board Chair.

-The Chair of the Honor Board is a student nominated by the Review Board of the Student Government Association.
-The Chair presides over all meetings of the Honor Board and reports activities of the Honor Board to the Student Government Association.
-The Chair works with the Associate Provost and Associate Vice President to ensure that proper procedures are followed in the adjudication of all cases.
+The Chair of the Honor Board is a student nominated by the Student Government Association Review Board.
+The Chair presides over all meetings of the Honor Board and reports activities of the Honor Board to the SGA.
+The Chair works with the Assistant Dean for First Year Experience and Student Success and Associate Vice President of Student Affairs to ensure that proper procedures are followed in the adjudication of all cases.

 The Vice-Chair of the Honor Board is a faculty member elected by the other faculty members of the Honor Board and serves as a liaison between the faculty and the Honor Board.

-The Associate Dean of Students/Director of Residential Life, as designated by the Vice President for Student Affairs and Dean of Students, has primary responsibility to coordinate all aspects of responding to social violations of the Honor Code, and refers cases to appropriate bodies for adjudication.
+The Associate Vice President for Student Affairs, as designated by the Vice President for Student Affairs and Dean of Students, has primary responsibility to coordinate all aspects of responding to social violations of the Honor Code, and refers cases to appropriate bodies for adjudication.

-The Associate Provost, as designated by the Provost and Dean of the College, has primary responsibility to coordinate all aspects of responding to academic violations of the Honor Code and works with the Faculty Coordinator for Academic Integrity to refer cases to appropriate bodies for adjudication.
+The Assistant Dean for First-Year Experience and Student Success, as designated by the Provost and Dean of the College, has primary responsibility to coordinate all aspects of responding to academic violations of the Honor Code and works with the Faculty Coordinator for Academic Integrity to refer cases to appropriate bodies for adjudication.

 Associate Vice President & Associate Dean of Students - These members of the Student Affairs Office can hear cases of alleged social violations of the Honor Code and make decisions regarding the referral of those violations to the Honor Board.

-Other Administrators - Administrators who have been designated by either the Associate Provost or the Associate Dean of Students/Director of Residential Life may hear cases of alleged violations of the Honor Code either individually or as members of an administrative hearing board.
+Other Administrators - Administrators who have been designated by either the Assistant Dean for First-Year Experience and Student Success or the Associate Vice President for Student Affairs may hear cases of alleged violations of the Honor Code either individually or as members of an Administrative Hearing Board.

 Conduct Meeting Panel – A small group of Honor Board members or other administrators, faculty and students who have experience in adjudicating student conduct cases.

-Administrative Panel - A group of administrators/faculty/students who have been designated by either the Associate Provost or Associate Vice President of Student Affairs and who have experience in adjudicating student conduct cases.
+Administrative Panel - A group of administrators, faculty, and students who have been designated by either the Assistant Dean for First-Year Experience and Student Success or Associate Vice President of Student Affairs and who have experience in adjudicating student conduct cases.